chingchenms/llvm/docs/Coroutines.rst

 Semantics:
 """"""""""
-The `coro.resume.end`_ intrinsic is a no-op during an initial invocation of the coroutine.
+The `coro.end`_ intrinsic is a no-op during an initial invocation of the coroutine.
 When the coroutine resumes, the intrinsic marks the point when coroutine need to return control back to the caller.

 This intrinsic is removed by the CoroSplit pass when a coroutine is split into the start, resume and destroy parts.
-In start part, the intrinsic is removed, in resume and destroy parts, it is replaced with `ret void` instructions and the rest of the block containing `coro.resume.end` instruction is discarded.
+In start part, the intrinsic is removed, in resume and destroy parts, it is replaced with `ret void` instructions and the rest of the block containing `coro.end` instruction is discarded.

 In landing pads it is replaced with an appropriate instruction to unwind to caller.